 - a purpose-built distribution kitchen for the Meals on Wheels service.

-The new Ashburton Seniors Centre will have significant health and wellbeing benefits for active ageing in Boroondara.
+The new Ashburton Seniors Centre will have significant health and wellbeing benefits for active and enjoyable ageing in Boroondara.
 More than 350 people enjoy activities at the centre every week, including seniors’ exercise classes, movie afternoons, board game sessions and a coffee club.

 The new age-friendly centre will be a contemporary and accessible facility that will provide opportunities for senior residents to form social connections and participate in life-long learning, both of which can have tremendously positive effects on an individual’s overall health and wellbeing.